Quiet please! U.S. Open players bemoan the sound of silence

 Flushing Meadows fans are notoriously raucous -- by tennis standards, at least -- as thousands of them usually pack into the sprawling Billie Jean King National Tennis Center, sipping signature "Honey Deuce" vodka cocktails under sunny skies.

-Not this year.
-Gloomy weather and a sparsely-populated plaza, speckled with rain, on Saturday foreshadowed a very different ambience for when the tournament kicks off on Monday.
+Gloomy weather and a sparsely-populated plaza, speckled with rain, on Saturday foreshadowed a very different ambience for when the event kicks off on Monday.

+The tournament is being played without fans and in a biosecure bubble because of the COVID-19 pandemic.

+Andy Murray, who claimed his first Grand Slam title in New York in 2012 in an epic final against Novak Djokovic under the Arthur Ashe Stadium lights, said that while the tranquil atmosphere had its advantages, it was a sad situation.

+"Now it's tennis players and their teams walking around with masks on.
+Fans give life to the tournaments."

+Another former champion, Belgium's Kim Clijsters said the lack of atmosphere on court will also feel strange as she returns to a Grand Slam for the first time since announcing her second comeback to the sport.

-"We've seen in the past, many moments where the crowd, the energy of the crowd, the momentum changes because of one rally or something," four-time Grand Slam winner Kim Clijsters told reporters.
+"We've seen in the past, many moments where the crowd, the energy of the crowd, the momentum changes because of one rally or something," four-times Grand Slam champions Clijsters said.

 "Some players really thrive on those kind of moments."